passageinc/bark/README.md

 # Coding Challenge

 This repository is a very bare-bones Ruby On Rails app called "Bark" that allows users to create and review restaurants.
+Feel free to use this repo and any work you put into it for whatever purpose you want.

 ## Instructions